dogweather/forkful/content/en/bash/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past is about finding the date before or after a certain period of time.
-Programmers do it for tasks like setting reminders, running scheduled jobs, or handling expiry dates.

 ## How to:
 In Bash, you can use the `date` command along with the `-d` flag to manipulate dates.
 Here's how: